90zlaya/shell-cheatsheet/README.md

 # Add local repository to the server for the first time
 git remote add origin <remote-location>
 git push -u origin master

+# Reset changes to the last commit
+git reset --hard
 ```

 2.3.
 Tags